Atieaa/First-Milestone-Project-The-Monkees/README.md

      - The HTML code snippet for restarting the song within the clips used in the album page were taken from Adeneo (2013) - https://stackoverflow.com/questions/17636310/play-audio-and-restart-it-onclick

 - [W3Schools](https://www.w3schools.com/)
-   - W3Schools was used throughout the project to aid any additional reminders on how certaqin codes are to be implemented within W3S standards.
+   - W3Schools was used throughout the project to aid any additional reminders on how certain codes are to be implemented within W3S standards.

 ## Testing